nageswari196/credit_card_approval_prediction/Readme.md

-# Credit Card Approval Prediction System
+# 💳 Credit Card Approval Prediction System

-## Overview

-The Credit Card Approval Prediction System is a Machine Learning-based web application that predicts whether a customer's credit card application is likely to be approved or rejected based on applicant information.
+A Machine Learning-based web application that predicts whether a customer's credit card application will be **Approved** or **Rejected** using applicant information.
+The application is built with **Python**, **Flask**, and **Scikit-learn**, and provides predictions through an interactive web interface.

-The project uses historical customer data, performs data preprocessing, feature engineering, model training, and provides predictions through a Flask web application.

 ---

-## Features
+## 📌 Features

+- Predicts credit card approval status
-- User-friendly web interface using Flask
+- User-friendly Flask web application
-- Predicts Credit Card Approval
-- Machine Learning-based prediction
+- Data preprocessing and feature engineering
+- Handles missing values
-- Automatic categorical data encoding
+- Balances data using SMOTE
-- Feature Engineering
-- Model Comparison
+- Compares multiple Machine Learning models
-- Random Forest Best Model Selection
+- Uses Random Forest as the final prediction model
-- Prediction Confidence Score
+- Displays prediction confidence
-- Responsive UI
+- Responsive web interface

 ---

-## Technologies Used
+## 🛠 Technologies Used

 ### Programming Language